mjcolwell/emotional_go_no_go/README.md

 **1.2 -> 1.4** Update - Added new optimisations to the task to improve visual clarity of emotional interference stimuli.
 This includes normalising the luminance of all images, removing image artefacts, and reducing the tranparency of colour stimuli to 25%.
 Emotional interference stimuli which were previously deemed less clear in the expressed emotion were replaced by images with clearer expressions.
 Trial presentation has been increased by 50ms (400 -> 450ms).
 We recommend retaining this for lower refreshrate monitors (e.g., 60hz).

-In addition, this new version of the task includes an pupilometry component.
-It is optimised for the Eyelink 1000 Plus.
+This new version of the task will be uploaded alongside an eyetracking version (see Branches).
+This is optimised for the Eyelink 1000 Plus.
 This is currently an experimental feature which will be explored in an upcoming study.
-To use the non-eyetracking version of the task, see 'branches'.
-This special version has changes included increased post ISI window (to capture full pupilometry dynamics) and decreased trial numbers to compensate for increase length (control trials are reduced by *N*=40).

 Please note that version 1.3 was not uploaded to github, it was developed bespoke for additional projects.
 It involves a 20% reduction in all trials and an increase in trial presentation to 450ms.
 It was designed for a recently completed study (NCT06363487) investing the effects of GLP-1 agonists on cognition/emotional processing in healthy volunteers.